 But here's the catch.

 I run a blog on blogging here at GoBloggingTips.
 I'm not running this site at AkshayHallur.com.
 Because, blogging is not the only one my personality stands for.
 I may also step into the startup space in the future along with blogging in the future.

-I would not like to tie my personal site is only blogging as I may develop some other interests as well.
+I would not like to tie my personal site to only blogging as I may venture into other fields in the future as well.

 Try to include verbs in your blog name.

 Including verbs in blog name acts as a call to action to your readers.
 It's simply creative and effective.

 The words you use should create the specific image or an imagination in your reader's mind, only then it causes the brand memorability.